rlane/Oort-legacy/README.md

 and OS X, and cross-compile to Windows using mingw32.
 Required packages for various package managers are listed below:

-Arch Linux: glib2 luajit2 gtk2 gtkglext glew pkgconfig vala
+- Arch Linux: glib2 luajit2 gtk2 gtkglext glew pkgconfig vala

-Ubuntu 10.10: build-essential valac pkg-config libglib2.0-dev libluajit-5.1-dev libglew1.5-dev libgtk2.0-dev libgtkglext1-dev
+- Ubuntu 10.10: build-essential valac pkg-config libglib2.0-dev libluajit-5.1-dev libglew1.5-dev libgtk2.0-dev libgtkglext1-dev

-Arch Linux/mingw32: mingw32-gcc mingw32-glib2 mingw32-gtk2 mingw32-lua mingw32-gtkglext mingw32-glew zip vala
+- Arch Linux/mingw32: mingw32-gcc mingw32-glib2 mingw32-gtk2 mingw32-lua mingw32-gtkglext mingw32-glew zip vala

-OS X MacPorts: gcc45 glew gtk2 gtkglext lua glib2-devel
+- OS X MacPorts: gcc45 glew gtk2 gtkglext lua glib2-devel

 Gameplay
 --------

-To start the game, run risc\_ui /path/to/scenario /path/to/ai[s].
-Omit
-the scenario argument to watch a demo scenario.
-Example command lines:

-    risc\_ui
-    risc\_ui scenarios/basic.lua examples/switch.lua examples/switch.lua
-    risc\_ui scenarios/missile_practice.lua examples/rock.lua
+RISC is a programming game, which means that after the simulation has begun the players have no control over the outcome.
+Instead, you play by writing a program (AI) that all ships on your team will individually execute.

+To get started, run the UI (`risc_ui` from the command line, or using the desktop shortcut on Windows).
+RISC will begin playing a demo scenario.
+Click the "File" menu and select "New Game".
+This will pop up a file chooser where you will pick the scenario.
+The file chooser starts in a directory containing scenarios distributed with the game.
+Pick "basic.json".
+Next you'll be prompted to select two AIs to participate in the battle.
+Click the file chooser buttons and select "switch.lua" for each.
+Now click "OK" to begin the simulation.

 ### Scenarios

-The initial configuration of the fleets is controlled by a scenario file, which is just Lua code with builtin functions to create teams and spawn ships.
-See the examples in the scenarios/ directory.
-A scenario is given a number (global "N") of AI filenames (global "AI") which it can assign to teams.
+The initial configuration of the fleets is specified by a JSON scenario file.
+A description of the format is given below:

+    name: (string) Name of the scenario.
+    description: (string) Short text describing the scenario.
+    author: (string) Name of the author.
+    teams: (array of objects):
+      name: (string) Team name.
+      color: (object):
+        r: (integer) Red component 0-255.
+        g: (integer) Green component 0-255.
+        b: (integer) Blue component 0-255.
+      ships: (array of objects):
+        class: (string) Ship class name.
+        x: (number) X coordinate.
+        x: (number) Y coordinate.

+See the `scenarios/` directory in the distribution for examples.
+The `scenarios/challenges/` directory has scenarios that pit a user AI against progressively more difficult opponents.

 ### Victory condition